 - Special consideration must be given for the ground return paths for the analog signals. - Digital signals routed in the vicinity of the analog audio signals must not cross the power plane split lines.
-Analog and digital signals should be located as far as possible from each other. - Partition the board with all analog components grouped together in one area and all digital components in another. - Separate analog and digital ground planes could be provided, with the digital components over the digital ground plane, and the analog components, including the analog power regulators, over the analog ground plane.
-The split between planes must be a minimum of 0.05 inch wide.
+Analog and digital signals should be located as far as possible from each other. - Partition the board with all analog components grouped together in one area and all digital components in another. - Separate analog and digital ground planes should be provided, with the digital components over the digital ground plane, and the analog components, including the analog power regulators, over the analog ground plane.
+The split between planes must be a minimum of 0.05 inch wide. - Keep digital signal traces, especially the clock, as far as possible from the analog input and voltage reference pins.

-- Keep digital signal traces, especially the clock, as far as possible from the analog input and voltage reference pins. - Do not completely isolate the analog/audio ground plane from the rest of the board ground plane.
+- Do not completely isolate the analog/audio ground plane from the rest of the board ground plane.
 There should be a single point (0.25 inch to 0.5 inch wide) where the analog/isolated ground plane connects to the main ground plane.
-The split between planes must be a minimum of 0.05 inch wide. - Any signals entering or leaving the analog area must cross the ground split in the area where the analog ground is attached to the main motherboard ground.
-That is, no signal should cross the split/gap between the ground planes, which would cause a ground loop, thereby greatly increasing EMI emissions and degrading the analog and digital signal quality. - Analog power and signal traces should be routed over the analog ground plane. - Digital power and signal traces should be routed over the digital ground plane. - Bypassing and decoupling capacitors should be close to the IC pins, or positioned for the shortest connections to pins, with wide traces to reduce impedance. - Regions between analog signal traces should be filled with copper, which should be electrically attached to the analog ground plane.
+The split between planes must be a minimum of 0.05 inch wide. - Any signals entering or leaving the analog area must not cross the ground split in the area where the analog ground is attached to the main motherboard ground.
+That is, no signal should cross the split/gap between the ground planes, which would cause a ground loop, thereby greatly increasing EMI emissions and degrading the analog and digital signal quality. - Analog power and signal traces should be routed over the analog ground plane. - Digital power and signal traces should be routed over the digital ground plane. - Bypassing and decoupling capacitors should be close to the IC pins, or positioned for the shortest connections to pins, with wide traces to reduce impedance. - All resistors in the signal path or on the voltage reference should be metal film.
+Carbon resistors can be used for DC voltages and the power supply path, where the voltage coefficient, temperature coefficient, and noise are not factors. - Regions between analog signal traces should be filled with copper, which should be electrically attached to the analog ground plane.
 Regions between digital signal traces should be filled with copper, which should be electrically attached to the digital ground plane.